xiangzhou/xiangzhou.github.io/_pages/team.md

 * <a href="https://marvinquiet.github.io/">Wenjing Ma</a>, Postdoc (07/2023 - Present).
 * Lu Liu, Postdoc (07/2023 - Present).
 * Siyu Hou, Postdoc (08/2023 - Present).
-* Boran Gao, PhD Student of Biostatistics (05/2017 - Present), admitted to the PhD program in 2017.
 * Chang Xu, PhD Student of Biostatistics (04/2019 - Present), admitted to the PhD program in 2019.
 * Peijun Wu, PhD Student of Biostatistics (05/2019 - Present), admitted to the PhD program in 2020.
 * Zheng Li, PhD Student of Biostatistics (07/2019 - Present), admitted to the PhD program in 2020.